2014 Events Calendar

 Saturday, April 12 9am-12pm: Preserving the Harvest: Marmalades.
 Beat the winter doldrums and evoke warmer climes in the second class in the series presented by A Taste of the North Fork and Hallockville.
 Learn the differences between mamalades, james and jellies, while making your own sampling including classic orange and grapefruit-ginger in this hands-on workshop.
 Participants will enjoy samples and take home two jars of their own.
 Advance registration required, $35/$25 members, plus $8 materials fee.
 This class will be held at a commercial kitchen facility in Cutchogue, exact address provided at registration.

 Saturday, April 12 11am-5pm: North Fork Horseradish Festival.
 A celebration of all things horseradish, from recipe contests and cooking demos, activities to competitions.
 The even will take place outdoors under tents at the farm.
 Food and drink from local vendors will be available for purchase.
 Parking is free.
 Children under the age of 12 are admitted free.
+There are no dogs/ domestic animals permitted at this event.
 For additional information and to purchase event tickets, please visit: NoFoHorseradishFest.com This event is organized and produced by Starfish Junction.

 Saturday, May 3 1-4pm: Preserving the Harvest: Vinegars and Vinaigrettes.
 Think spring and dress your salad greens with your very own homemade vinaigrettes after taking this class, the third installment of the "Preserving the Harvest" series presented by A Taste of the North Fork and Hallockville.
 Learn how to make your own using fresh, local healthy ingredients in this hands-on workshop.
 Participants will take home two bottles with them and enjoy samples of various vinegars/ vinaigrettes during the class.
 Advance registration required, $35/ $25 members, plus $6 materials fee.
 Class will be held at a commercial kitchen in Cutchogue, exact address provided at registration.